MilosTadic01/push_swap/README.md

 ## Available operations

-The following operations all count as one step each, even the dual ones (ss, rr, rrr).
-You must sort a list of numbers using only these, but with some important sidenotes. `_` signifies where a moved element had previously been.
+The following operations all count as one step each, including the dual ones (ss, rr, rrr).
+One must sort a list of numbers using only these, but with some [relevant sidenotes](#being-limited-to-steps) regarding the topic of computational complexity.
+In the table below, the symbol `_` signifies where a moved element had previously been.

 Beginning state | Operation applied | final state
 ----- | :------: | ------